ac3lab/ac3lab.github.io/_posts/leverkusen-series/2024-05-20-post_leverkusen_1_en.md

 <h3>Weakness</h3>

 Due to the relational play, if the team loses the ball in the attacking side and fails apply quick pressure, the opponent has a lot of space on the flanks of the field (where the full-backs should be), since the players concentrate in a compressed manner for effective passing combinations and triangles.
 However, if the midfielders in transition cover the flanks, the central area becomes weakened and opportunities arise for the opponent.
 The system relies entirely on the players' perfection and minimizing errors.
-An example of this was observed in the away game against Qarabag, where both goals conceded were due to possession losses and effective counter-attacks by the Azerbaijani team.<br/><br/>
+An example of this was observed in the away game against Qarabag in the UEFA Europa League, where both goals conceded were due to possession losses and effective counter-attacks by the Azerbaijani team.<br/><br/>

 <div style="width: 80%; margin: 0 auto; text-align: center;">
 {% include figure.html path="assets/img/Posts_Images/2024-05-20-post_leverkusen_1/possession_lost.png" class="img-fluid rounded z-depth-1" %}